 Harry stepped through the portrait hole and reached back to take Ginny's hand.
-Her blazing look was replaced by a smile.
-The portrait closing behind them cut off the crescendo of talk from the common room.
-He kept her hand as they walked away, and he heard the Fat Lady sigh.
+Her eyes were still ablaze and her face was eager, smiling.
+The portrait closing behind them cut off the crescendo of sound from the common room.
+He kept her hand as they walked away and heard the Fat Lady sigh.
 "I told you so," she said, apparently to the nearby portraits.
-Some of them sniggered.

-They walked down the stairs and through the halls, oblivious, bumping into other students, and they found themselves outside the castle on the steps leading from the entrance.
-People stared.
-Harry looked at the lawn in front and the castle behind.
+They walked down stairs and through halls, oblivious, bumping into other students who gave them curious looks.
+When they found themselves outside on the front steps, Harry looked around.
 "How did we get here?
 Did we walk?"

 "We must have floated."
-Ginny's eyes were bright; her smile lit her whole face, and the world lit up around Harry.
-He leaned to kiss her, but she backed away and pulled him along the path.
-"Let's walk," she whispered.
+Ginny's face was still alight, and the world lit up around Harry.
+He leaned in to kiss her, but she backed away and pulled him along the curving drive.
+"Let's walk," she said.

 "Huh, Ron."
 She tossed her head in a cloud of fire.
 "He'd better start minding his own business."
 Harry didn't answer.
 Ron might take some convincing, but now he was not going to worry about it.
 Now was only Ginny.

-They walked on under the trees, which grew thicker here.
-They were closer to the hut and there were no other people about.
-They came to a low stone wall and strolled along, swinging their hands together and laughing at Ginny's description of the Quidditch match.
-Ron was incredibly nervous at first; his goal keeping was so bad that Ravenclaw led by ninety to nothing, and the "Weasley is our king" chant was taken up by almost the whole stadium except the Gryffindor section.
-But then Katie scored, and when the chants were momentarily silenced, someone called out, "For Harry, for Harry, for Harry!."
+They walked under the trees, which grew thicker here.
+They were closer to the hut, with no other people about, and came to a low stone wall.
+They strolled along, swinging their hands together and laughing at Ginny's description of the Quidditch match.
+Ron was incredibly nervous at first; he was so bad that Ravenclaw led by ninety to nil, and the "Weasley is our king" chant was taken up by almost the whole stadium except the Gryffindor section.
+But then Katie scored, and when the chants were momentarily silenced, someone called out, "For Harry, for Harry!."

 "I don't know who it was," Ginny said.
 "It might have been Luna, even though we were playing against her House.
-But we looked at each other and we decided that we were not going to lose this match.
+But we all looked at each other and decided that we were not going to lose this match.
 So we all started screaming, 'For Harry!
 For Harry!' and the next thing we knew we were back in it.
-And then I..."
-She blushed.
+And then . . ."
+She stopped and blushed.

 "What?" asked Ginny, as Harry continued to look at her without speaking.

-"I'm just wondering if I'll ever have another day like this in my entire life.
-My team wins the Quidditch Cup and Ginny throws herself into my arms.
-I can't think of two things I wanted more.
-And the day's not over yet."
+"I'm just wondering if I'll ever have another day like this.
+My team wins the Quidditch Cup and Ginny Weasley throws herself into my arms.
+I can't think of two things I wanted more, and the day is only half over."

-There was a rustling noise, and then the loud snap of a breaking twig.
+They heard a rustling noise and then the loud snap of a breaking twig.
 They looked around.
 "Buckbeak!" exclaimed Harry.
 The stone wall was part of the enclosure where Hagrid had been keeping the creature since its return from Grimmauld Place.
-The hippogryff looked at Harry and then at Ginny with unblinking orange eyes.
+The hippogriff looked at Harry and then at Ginny with unblinking orange eyes.
 Its beak, long and sharp, opened slightly and let out a small crackling cry.

 Harry pushed Ginny back and spoke quietly.
 "Move away.
 Don't worry, he knows me."